what-a-leak/wal-embedded/README.md

 # wal_embedded

-Embedded program for the nodes/transceiver of the What A Leak product.
+EPS32C3 based node embedded software for What a Leak project.